mrehkopf/vcs/README.md

                           up.
 Capture parameter files typically have the .vcsm or .vcs-video suffix.

 -f <path + filename> ....
-Load custom filter sets from the given file on start-
+Load a custom filter graph from the given file on
-                          up.
-Filter set files typically have the .vcsf or .vcs-filterset suffix.
+                          start- up.
+Filter graph files typically have the .vcs- filter-graph suffix.

 -a <path + filename> ....
 Load alias resolutions from the given file on start-
                           up.
 Alias resolution files typically have the .vcsa